Anthony Bourdain: Parts Unknown

-Anthony Bourdain: Parts Unknown is an American travel and food show on CNN which premiered on April 14, 2013.
+Anthony Bourdain: Parts Unknown is an American travel and food show on CNN that premiered on April 14, 2013.
 In the show, Anthony Bourdain travels the world uncovering lesser-known places and exploring their cultures and cuisine.
 The show won twelve Primetime Emmy Awards out of 31 nominations, as well as a 2013 Peabody Award.

 The digital series Explore Parts Unknown, an editorial partnership with Roads & Kingdoms, won a Primetime Emmy Award for Outstanding Short Form Nonfiction or Reality Series.
 Parts Unknown aired the last collection of episodes on CNN in the autumn of 2018.
-The series finale, titled "Lower East Side" — bringing Bourdain's culinary travelogue full circle back to Bourdain's hometown of New York — aired November 11, 2018.
+The series finale, titled "Lower East Side"—bringing Bourdain's culinary travelogue full circle back to Bourdain's hometown of New York—aired November 11, 2018.

 Bourdain was working on an episode of the show centered in Strasbourg, France, at the time of his death on June 8, 2018.